'I want to speak more Irish' - Further Education Minister set to take language classes

 The Minister for Further and Higher Education is planning to take Irish language classes.

-That's according to a tweet posted by Minister Simon Harris yesterday evening (Wednesday March 30) in response to a Conradh na Gaeilge survey, which found approximately 28% of people aged 16 and over in the south and and 12% of people in the north have confidence in their spoken Irish ability.
+That's according to a tweet posted by Minister Simon Harris this week in response to a Conradh na Gaeilge survey, which found approximately 28% of people aged 16 and over in the south and and 12% of people in the north have confidence in their spoken Irish ability.

 The minister tweeted: "A very useful and informative survey by Conradh na Gaeilge.
 I can fully relate to this.
 I want to speak more Irish but, like so many, have lacked the confidence to do so.
 Decided to take up classes to rectify this in the coming weeks.
 Looking forward to it!"